 However, one blade I had not tried was the Kershaw Cryo.
 Since it was named as 2012’s Best Buy of the year by Blade Magazine, I thought I would finally give it a try, even if it has been eight years.
 So let’s see if what the Cryo has to offer and if it is right for you.

-Kershaw Cryo Review
+Kershaw Cryo Specifications and Features

 The drop point, plain edge knife is made from 8Cr13MoV steel, which is affordable steel that holds an edge well.

 The overall closed length of the knife is 3.75 inches and 6.5 inches when open.